ANALYTICS SOLUTIONS2025-12-31

 This trend has also been mirrored by phone makers in the past five years, with major mobile manufacturers like Apple and Samsung integrating electronic payment services into their phones, and many banks now offering mobile banking apps.
 So in what ways is m-commerce shaking up the way we do business?

-How M-commerce affects?
+How does M-commerce affect?
 How business is conducted

 Making m-commerce work for you

-While it is useful to understand how e-commerce companies are surviving in the brave new frontier of e-commerce, how do other businesses find success?
+While it is helpful to understand how e-commerce companies are surviving in the brave new frontier of e-commerce, how do other businesses find success?
 After all, many companies have websites but remain focused on brick-and-mortar business.

 Using m-commerce as a company with tangible products